Teapot4195/javapp/README.md

 preferably in a user friendly way, `.get()` is kind of ugly.
 - It has been "fixed" if you override the method you can use the `DEFINE_SHARED_EQUALS` macro to redefine the templated shared\<\> equals overload.

+Most of the class implementations are very naive and less than optimal,